biodun3/CRM-SALES-OPPORTUNITIES-TABLEAU-/README.md

         <br />
        <p align="initial">
        <h2>Note:</h2>
-       * The excel file for the Project is uploaded above as Portfolio project 1</b>
+       * The CRM+SALES+OPPORTUNITY data file is uploaded above and the excel file for the Project is also uploaded above as Tableau Project Excel </b>
        <br />
     <h1>Tableau Project File</h1>